SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-Although most of our contributions are independent of the specific decision tree private inference protocol used and are also applicable to many other protocols using homomorphic encryption, we extend the protocol by Mahdavi et al.~\cite{rcc-pdte} to gradient-boosting decision forest evaluation, to exemplify our advances.
-This protocol is state-of-the-art in private inference over decision trees using homomorphic encryption.
-We value its low communication cost and are able to preserve it in our extension which provides a compelling advantage over two-party computations.
-However, naively repeating this protocol to all decision trees (100 in our default setup), computing the final score can take more than 5 minutes, which is prohibitive for many applications.
-The inference time of \sysname is faster than this baseline by up to 28.1x, and faster than Zama's Concrete ML~\cite{concrete-ml} XGBoost by up to 122.25x.
+Although most of our contributions are independent of the specific PDTE protocols used and are also applicable to many other protocols that use homomorphic encryption, we extend RCC-PDTE~\cite{rcc-pdte} (\autoref{appendix:cw-comparison}), a state-of-the-art PDTE protocol that uses FHE.
+While RCC-PDTE is effective for computing a single decision tree, naively repeating this protocol for all decision trees (100 in our default setup) can take more than 5 minutes for a single inference, which is prohibitively long.
+The inference time of \sysname is faster than this baseline by up to 42.5x, faster than Zama's Concrete ML~\cite{concrete-ml} XGBoost by up to 34.0x , and faster than SoK-GGG (i.e., a state-of-the-art MPC protocol based on GC) by 2.94x (\autoref{sec:evaluation}).